alessandroraffa/alessandroraffa/README.md

 ### Work Experience

-#### Self-employed IT Consultat and Software Architect, Ganuary 2025 - current
+#### Self-employed IT Consultant and Software Architect and Developer, January 2025 - current

-- Leading software development projects and managing technical teams
+- Leading software development projects
 - Overseeing software architecture, system design, and innovative technology implementations
 - Implementing innovative technologies and solutions for clients
 - Ensuring adherence to industry standards and best practices
-- Generative AI advocate for the implementation of innovative software solutions
+- Generative AI advocate for the implementation of innovative software solutions and agent-based systems

 #### Infobiotech (Palermo, Sicily, Italy), February 2014 - December 2024 (10 yrs)